Keyboard shortcuts

 ;

-Most standard html attributes have helper functions, for example id, class, href, src, etc. For non-global attributes natrix only exposes them on the supporting elements.
+Most standard html attributes have type-safe helper functions, for example id, class, href, src, etc. For non-global attributes natrix only exposes them on the supporting elements.

 extern crate natrix;